-Global Data Services (GDS) is a new feature introduced in Oracle Database 12c Release 1 (12.1).
-Through this feature, Fast Connection Failover, Run-time Connection Load-Balancing, and Connection Affinity features that were available only in Oracle RAC, are now extended to a set of replicated databases that offer common services.
+Global Data Services (GDS) feature is available since Oracle Database 12c Release 1 (12.1).
+Through this feature, Fast Connection Failover, Run-time Connection Load-Balancing, and Connection Affinity features that were available only in Oracle RAC, were extended to a set of replicated databases offering common services.